opentext-idol/idol-rich-media-tutorials/tutorials/showcase/README.md

 # Rich Media Showcase

-> These guides assume familiarity with IDOL Media Server concepts.
+> NOTE: These guides assume familiarity with IDOL Media Server concepts.

 Dip into any of the following showcase guides to try more analytics.